 Children with oppositional defiant disorder are blatantly disobedient, disrespectful, and confrontational.
 Standard discipline strategies don’t work.
 So what do you do?
-Follow the strategies in this video to restore order to your home.
+Follow the ODD strategies in this video to restore order to your home.

 Children with ADHD and oppositional defiant disorder take defiant behavior to the extreme.
-When your traditional discipline methods aren’t working, what do you do?
+When traditional discipline methods don’t work, what do you do?

 In this video, learn eight new discipline strategies for parents of children with ADHD and ODD.

 Oppositional Defiant Disorder Strategies: 8 Discipline Rules for